Belair National Park

 Public transport to this park from Adelaide CBD is available.

-8am to sunset all year round except Christmas Day where the park is closed.
+8am to sunset all year round, except Christmas Day where the park is closed.

 The park information office is open from 8.30am-4.30pm Monday to Friday and 9am-4.30pm on weekends and public holidays.

 Old Government House buildings are open from 1pm-4pm on Sunday and public holidays only.

 The State Flora Nursery is open from 9am-5pm on weekdays and 10am-5pm on weekends and public holidays.
 The nursery is closed Good Friday and Christmas Day.

 Phone: (+61 8) 8278 5477

 For an after hours emergency contact the District Duty Officer on 1300 650 411 and leave a message for pager number 465 283.

-This park may be closed on days of declared Total Fire Ban for the Mount Lofty Ranges.
-If the park remains open on a Fire Ban Day, only designated fixed gas barbecues are permitted.
+This park may be closed on days of declared total fire ban for the Mount Lofty Ranges.